milfeld/benchpro/README.md

 ```
 benchtool --validate
 ```
-NOTE: Some the hardware data collection functionality provided by BenchTool requires root access, you can either run the permissions script below to privilege the scripts, or manage without this data collection feature.
+NOTE: Some of the hardware data collection functionality provided by BenchTool requires root access, you can either run the permissions script below to privilege said scripts, or manage without this data collection feature.
 ```
 sudo -E $BT_HOME/resources/scripts/change_permissions.sh
 ```